kaz-Anova/Competitive_Dai/README.md

 2 additional corrections.

 1) the counts' features inlcude BOTH train and test summed (not just test)
-2) Interractions for sparse logistic regression go au to 5-way, but most are 3-way.
+2) Interractions for sparse logistic regression go up to 5-way, but most are 3-way.
 In any case it does not take more than 20 minutes to find these with a forward cv-aproach (in *prepare_data.py*)

 To run use: